Latest update: 05.08.2025 | by Lili

 Thanks to the company’s heavy presence in Poland, launching the new marketplace was not as much work as entering a completely new country.
 But, as Amazon has learned from the fiasco at its start in the Swedish market, it made more of an effort than simply machine-translating a website and slapping a flag on top.

-Because not everyone waited for amazon.pl with open arms.
-In fact, Poland already has a flourishing e-Commerce landscape.
+Because not everyone waited for amazon.pl with open arms, since Poland already had a flourishing e-Commerce landscape.

 Since its introduction to the Polish market in 2021, amazon.pl has carved out a share for itself in the country’s e-Commerce landscape.
-With 14.2 million monthly visitors, amazon.pl is well behind market leader Allegro (196 million) and current runner-up oxl.pl (97.6 million).
+With 14.6 million monthly visitors, amazon.pl is well behind market leader Allegro (153.9 million) and runner-up oxl.pl (78.3 million)

 Amazon.pl reported a global net sales of $357 million in 2023.
-The company states that over 400 million products are available on the marketplace, with the most popular product category currently being electronics.
+In 2024, the company stated that over 400 million products are available on the marketplace, with the most popular product category being electronics

-Poland has a fast-growing e-Commerce market with a year-on-year increase of 11.2%.
-The size of the market is currently estimated at $22.82 billion and a growth of 9.63% is expected over the next 5 years (not in the least due to the COVID pandemic and the boost it provided to e-Commerce).
+Poland has a fast-growing e-Commerce market with a year-on-year increase of 8.72% and the size of the market is currently estimated at $35.76 billion.

 The most popular online marketplace in Poland is currently Allegro.
-Founded in 1999 in Poznan, the company today has more than 21 million registered and 18.9 million active users and over 50% share of the entire Polish e-Commerce market.
+Founded in 1999 in Poznan, the company had more than 21 million registered and 18.9 million active users at the end of Q3 2023 and over 50% share of the entire Polish e-Commerce market.

 Although undoubtedly the most popular, Allegro is not the sole actor of the Polish e-Commerce landscape.
 Ceneo.pl is another important player.
 Owned by the same company as Allegro (hence the similar design), Ceneo is mainly a price- and quality comparison service that offers purchases through the site as well.